puppetlabs/puppetdb/documentation/index.markdown

 #### Custom install: Any Unix-like OS

-If you're willing to do some manual configuration, PuppetDB can run on any Unix-like OS with JDK 1.7 or higher, including:
+If you're willing to do some manual configuration, PuppetDB can run on any Unix-like OS with JVM 8 or newer, including:

-* Recent MacOS X versions (using built-in Java 1.8 support)
+* Recent MacOS X versions (using built-in support)
-* Nearly any Linux distribution (using Java 1.8)
+* Nearly any Linux distribution using OpenJDK 8 or Oracle JDK 8
-* Nearly any \*nix system running a recent Oracle-provided 1.8 JDK
+* Nearly any \*nix distribution using OpenJDK 8 or Oracle JDK 8

 [See here for advanced installation instructions.][install_advanced]